Wyndham Clark Net Worth: His Career Highlights, Salary And More

 Focusing on his earnings from professional golf alone, the data from his PGA Tour bio suggests that Wyndham Clark has made USD 15.02 million in his professional career so far.

-In his first season, he earned USD 17 thousand (approximately) from five events.
-Even though he played a lesser number of events, he earned more than four times the amount in the next season― around USD 68 thousand, which marked a considerable improvement in his performance.
+In his first season, he earned USD 17,000 (approximately) from five events.
+Even though he played a lesser number of events, he earned more than four times the amount in his next season― around USD 68,000 – as it marked a considerable improvement in his performance.

 Clark’s earnings touched the USD 1 million mark for the first time in the 2018-19 season when he made his debut in the PGA Tour.
 He made nearly USD 1.3 million as he took part in 27 events.